MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-deployment.md

 ---
-title: Deploy Resource Scheduling Optimization for Dynamics 365 Field Service
+title: Deploy the Resource Scheduling Optimization Add-in for Dynamics 365 Field Service
 description: Learn how to deploy and manage the deployment for  the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.date: 02/03/2023 ms.topic: how-to